 On the top part, we can view the dictionary properties, informed when created.

-- Edit - Allows you to change the data of the properties of the dictionary, like the modification of the connection used to associated with repository for example.
+- Edit - Allows you to change the properties data of the dictionary, like the modification of the connection used to associated with a repository, for example.

-- Close - Closes the current data dictionary and you are redirected to the list of dictionary.
+- Close - Closes the current data dictionary, and you go to the list of the dictionary.

 To edit the created indexes in the repository, access Locales > Application Language.

-On the side panel is possible to view all the lang from ScriptCase.
-The langs referring to the data dictionary will be in the folder Project Messages.
+On the side panel, it is possible to view all the lang from ScriptCase.
+The langs referring to the data dictionary is in the folder Project Messages.